magcode/mopidy-mqtt/README.md

 username = <mqtt username> (Optional) password = <mqtt password> (Optional) topic = <topic, e.g. home/livingroom/music>
+stoppedimage = An image url which will be posted to the 'image' topic in case Mopidy playback is stopped.
+Use https://mydomain/myimage.png defaultimage = An image url which will be posted to the 'image' topic in case there is no other image available.
+Use https://mydomain/myimage.png
 ```

 Restart Mopidy with `sudo service mopidy restart`